Yashwantkumar2005/Fake-News-Detection/README.md

 All models were evaluated on an 80/20 train-test split.
 ROC curves for all classifiers are plotted together to compare AUC scores visually.

 ---

-## License

-This project is for academic/educational purposes.